I Block Ads

 Growing up during the TV boom of the 1980s and 90s, I loved Advertisements.1 That was actually how one learned about new things.
 Advertisements (ads) are intended to let people know what they didn’t know and to reiterate if they might forget.

 Of course, I don’t hate ads.
 It is a legitimate business model.
-I just don’t like the over-done ads that is everywhere, and in everything.
-For reference, Google, in 2022, generated over $224 billion from ads.
+I’m just not too keen with the over-done ads that is everywhere, and in everything.
+For reference, Google generated over $224 billions in 2022, and $237.86 billions in 2023 from ads.

 These days, it is impossible to read/view the actual content of most websites—they are filled with the landmines of ads.
 There is no way to have a normal decent web experience without an AdBlocker or a few of them.
 Someone rightly said, “Content” is an advertising term for whatever fills the space between all the ads.